Gymshark

-Gymshark is a British fitness apparel and accessories brand, manufacturer and retailer headquartered in Solihull, England.
-Founded in June 2012, Gymshark creates and distributes its own range of fitness wear.

-In 2020, the company was valued at over £1 billion.
-Ben Francis is the majority owner of the company.
-In October 2022, it opened its first retail store, on London's Regent Street.
+Gymshark Ltd is a British multinational athletic apparel retailer with head office in Solihull, England.
+Founded in June 2012 by Ben Francis and Lewis Morgan, the company was initially operating from a garage, using basic equipment such as a sewing machine and screen printer to produce garments.
+Since then, Gymshark has grown into a multinational retailer with a presence in over 230 countries through its online platforms.

+As of 2025, Gymshark reports a global community of over 10 million customers and more than 18 million followers across social media platforms.
+The company operates 14 international online stores and employs over 900 staff across multiple regions, including its headquarters in Solihull, West Midlands, and an office in Denver, Colorado.
+Gymshark reached a valuation of over £1 billion in 2020.
+Gymshark sells online and it opened its first retail store on Regent Street, London.

 History

-2012–2015: Early history
+2012–2016

 Gymshark was founded by school friends Ben Francis and Lewis Morgan in 2012.
 Both aged 20, they set up the brand while studying at university.
-Francis studied at Aston University before dropping out, and worked as a delivery driver for Pizza Hut when he first established the company.

-Gymshark started drop shipping bodybuilding supplements through its website.
+Initially, Gymshark started drop shipping bodybuilding supplements through its website.
 In 2013, it began designing and manufacturing its own fitness apparel.

-Initially, Francis manufactured the garments in his parents' garage on a made-to-sell basis using a sewing machine and screen printer he purchased with £1,000 of savings.
+Francis manufactured the garments in his parents' garage on a made-to-sell basis using a sewing machine and screen printer he purchased with £1,000 of savings.
 During the first year, Gymshark made £500 in sales per day.

 In 2013, the company exhibited at the BodyPower fitness trade show at the NEC arena in Birmingham where it sold out of all its stock in the first day.
 After the show, Gymshark's Luxe tracksuit went viral on Facebook, generating £30,000 of sales within 30 minutes.

 When the company's revenue reached £250,000, Francis and Morgan both left university to focus on Gymshark full time.
 In 2016, Morgan partially exited the business retaining 20% of the company, to focus on his other ventures, property development company Ernest Cole and fashion label Maniere De Voir.

-2016–present: Expansion

-In 2016, Gymshark was named the UK's fastest growing company in The Sunday Times Fast Track 100.

-In 2018, Gymshark moved from its office in Redditch to a new 42,000 square foot headquarters on Blythe Valley Business Park.
-In the same year, Gymshark made sales of £100 million.
+2019–present

 In 2019, the company opened a new 8,000 square foot office in Hong Kong.
-In September that year, Gymshark launched the Gymshark Lifting Club, a gym and innovation hub, on the same site as its headquarters in Birmingham.
+In September that year, Gymshark launched the Gymshark Lifting Club, a gym and innovation hub, on the same site as its headquarters in Solihull.

-In August 2020, US private equity firm General Atlantic purchased a 21% stake in the company which valued the company in excess of £1 billion.
+In August 2020, US private equity firm General Atlantic purchased a 21% stake in the company for £275 million.
 The company said it would use the funding to further expand globally.

-In November 2021, Gymshark appointed Gary Vaynerchuk as an advisor to the company's board.

-Current operations

-Gymshark's products are sold directly to consumers in 180 countries via websites in 13 languages.
-The company employs 499 people globally.

-In 2019, Gymshark made sales of £175.2 million with profit of £18.6 million.
-Around half of its turnover was generated in the USA.
-The company reported a 68% growth in sales in 2021 to £437.6 million, up from £260.7 million a year earlier.
+In February 2023, Gymshark appointed bodybuilder and influencer David Laid as creative director.

+In March 2025, it was reported that Alix Earle was suing the company for £775,500 in losses following allegations it cancelled a sponsorship agreement.